jupita-io/ios/README.md

 The required parameters for the APIs include setting `type` along with assigning a `touchpointID` + `inputID` to be passed, how this is structured or deployed is completely flexible and customizable.
 Please note when assigning the `touchpointID` that no data will be available for that particular touchpoint until the touchpoint has sent at least 1 utterance via the `dump` API.

+When sending an initial touchpoint utterance with no known input_id, for example when creating an initial Twitter post, simply pass a nominal input_id, such as 0 for instance.

 ## APIs
 There is one API within the Jupita product – `dump`: